smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifWebApplication/Readme.md

 2. Create a system ODBC datasource for the database in use; the default is:

-   * ODBC sytsrem data source: ```odbcDataSourceName=PostgreSQL30```
+   * ODBC sytstem data source: ```odbcDataSourceName=PostgreSQL30```

+   For SQL Server use SQL Server Native Client version 11, 2011 version or later;

-These setting are in the Java connector for the RifServices middleware: *rifServices/src/main/resources/RIFServiceStartupProperties.properties*
+These settings are in the Java connector for the RifServices middleware: *%CATALINA_HOME%\webapps\rifServices\WEB-INF\classes\RIFServiceStartupProperties.properties*

 **BEWARE** Make sure you keep a copy of this file; any front end RIF web application upgrade will overwrite it.